lemonadejs/data-grid/README.md

-# DataGridLM
+# Javascript Data Grid
 [Official website and documentation is here](https://lemonadejs.net/components/datagrid)

-Welcome to Lemon Data-Grid!
-This lightweight JavaScript library allows you to effortlessly create data grids featuring search, pagination, and editable rows.
-With DataGridLM, you can conveniently load JSON data, define columns, and seamlessly render the grid within your HTML.
+Lemonade data grid is a lightweight JavaScript library that allows you to effortlessly create data grids featuring search, pagination, and editable rows.
+With the lemonade data grid, you can conveniently load JSON data, define columns, and seamlessly render the grid within your HTML.

 ## Author